telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListClientEvents.md

 ## Properties

-###  OnTreeListCreating `String`

-Gets or sets the name of a client-side function that will be fired
-            when the RadTreeList client component is initializing

-###  OnTreeListCreated `String`

-Gets or sets the name of a client-side function that will be fired
-            when the RadTreeList client component is fully initialized

-###  OnTreeListDestroying `String`

-Gets or sets the name of a client-side function that will be fired
-            when the RadTreeList client component is about to be disposed.

-###  OnItemCreated `String`

-Gets or sets the name of a client-side function that will be fired
-            when each of the RadTreeListDataItem client components is created.

-###  OnItemSelecting `String`

-Gets or sets the name of a client-side function that will be fired
-            when a RadTreeListDataItem is about to be selected on the client.
-This event can be canceled.

-###  OnItemSelected `String`

-Gets or sets the name of a client-side function that will be fired
-            when a RadTreeListDataItem is selected on the client.

-###  OnItemDeselecting `String`

-Gets or sets the name of a client-side function that will be fired
-            when a RadTreeListDataItem is about to be deselected on the client.
-This event can be canceled.

-###  OnItemDeselected `String`

-Gets or sets the name of a client-side function that will be fired
-            when a RadTreeListDataItem is deselected on the client.

-###  OnItemClick `String`

-Gets or sets the name of a client-side function that will be fired
-            when a data row is clicked in RadTreeList.

-###  OnScroll `String`

-Gets or sets the name of a client-side function that will be fired
-            when a RadTreeList is scrolled.

-###  OnItemDblClick `String`

-Gets or sets the name of a client-side function that will be fired
-            when a data row is double-clicked in RadTreeList.

-###  OnItemDragStarted `String`
+###  OnColumnHidden `String`

-This client-side event is fired when a  item is about to be dragged.
+This client-side event is fired after a column is hidden.

-###  OnItemDragging `String`
+###  OnColumnHiding `String`

-This client-side event is fired when a  item is dragged.
+This client-side event is fired before a column is hidden.

-###  OnItemDropping `String`

-This client-side event is fired when a  item
-            is about to be dropped after dragging.
-This event can be canceled.

-###  OnItemDropped `String`
+###  OnColumnReordered `String`

-This client-side event is fired when a  item
+This client-side event is fired after a column is reordered.
-            is dropped after dragging.
-This event cannot be canceled.

-###  OnItemContextMenu `String`
+###  OnColumnReordering `String`

-This client-side event is fired when a  item
+This client-side event is fired before a column is reordered.
-            is right clicked to show its context menu.

-###  OnKeyPress `String`
+###  OnColumnResized `String`

-This client-side event is fired (only when keyboard navigation is enabled) when any key is pressed
+This client-side event is fired after a column is resized.
-            inside the  and the control is about to process this key.

 ###  OnColumnResizing `String`

 This client-side event is fired before a column is resized.

-###  OnColumnResized `String`

-This client-side event is fired after a column is resized.

 ###  OnColumnShowing `String`